SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 {:.output}

+===

-Here are the names and values of some of the nutrients for the first item returned by the query.
+Extract the names and values of the first ten nutrients for the first item returned by the query.